imneonizer/maskout/README.md

 The application is containerized and uses DeepStream as the backbone to run TensorRT optimized models for the maximum throughput.
 Built on top of [deepstream-imagedata-multistream](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/apps/deepstream-imagedata-multistream) sample app.

 ## Steps to run
-- Take any of the Jetson device Nano / NX / TX2 / Xavier
-- Flash it with latest JetPack.
+- I am using Jetson Nano Devkit (2GB), you can set up on any other Jetson device.
 - Make sure `nvidia-docker` is installed on the device (it comes pre-installed with JetPack 4.3+).
 - clone the maskout repository.
     ````